 Iron is one of the common nutrients that people worry about when considering vegetarian or vegan diets.
 But despite the rumours, it is still possible to meet your body’s iron needs while eating a plant-based diet.
 Having said this, if you are eating a strict vegan diet, you will likely need more iron than people.
 This is because plant-based sources of iron do not contain heme.

-You can check out my iron blog post for more information on the mineral!
+You can check out my blog posts on minerals for more information on iron!

 Plant-Based Source of Iron